elydre/profanOS/README.md

 the installation script `tools/install.sh` or any other image flasher.

 > [!WARNING]
-> installing an OS on a real machine can be risky and
+> Installing an OS on a real machine can be risky and
-> must be done with knowledge of the possible risks
+> must be done with knowledge of the possible risks!

 ### Install on USB key